Home > Hardware > Trending Technologies and Specifications in Architectural Hardware Industry

 Khan notes that the construction methods have been constantly evolving and with that, all trades are also expected to keep pace.
-Safety, security, climate change, sustainability, price, and finishes are given a lot of credence along with aesthetics and traditional form of operating door and windows.
+Safety, security, climate change, sustainability, price, and finishes are given a lot of credence along with aesthetics and traditional forms of operating doors and windows.

 The hardware industry has been keeping abreast of all these challenges with constant improvements being made.

 Hardware specification for doors and windows is now a much-specialised subject and we have multiple educational qualifications to train aspiring professionals on the nuances of the specification.
 GAI and AHC for European and American norms respectively have more than three-year courses to get a professional certification that helps them aid consultants and contractors on the specification, installation, and compliance with various statutes that exist.

 According to May, there are two major issues, one is a certification and the lack of understanding and respect people have for it, it really does ensure products are up to the mark and therefore saves lives.
 That said, all certification is not equal and some are far harder to pass and maintain.
 The second is people must understand that they get what they pay for.
 There is a difference between value engineering and blatant cost-cutting, and the latter will cost you money in the long term or something even worse.
 Rolf believes that as the outsourcing of manufacturing takes place out from its source of origin, there could be a sharp decline in prices, which co-relates to quality, and this could lead to life safety aspects of hardware being vulnerable.

 The rising adoption of smart grid technology is a key driving growth factor for the hardware industry.